-TASK 7 DATA COLLECTION AND ANALYSIS
+Task 6 DATA COLLECTION AND ANALYSIS

-The goal of this task is to collect operational data from the project, to analyze that data for economic and environmental impacts, and to include the data and analysis in the Final Report and quarterly progress reports.
+The goal of this task is to collect operational data from the project, to analyze that data for economic and environmental impacts, and to include the data and analysis in quarterly progress reports and the Final Report.

-- Develop a Data Collection Plan for deployed charging equipment and provide the plan to the CAM for review and feedback. - Troubleshoot any issues identified. - Collect and provide the following data, including, but not limited to: - Number, type, date, and location of chargers installed. - Nameplate capacity of the installed equipment, in kW for chargers. - Number and type of outlets per charger. - Location type, such as street, parking lot, hotel, restaurant, or multi-unit housing. - Total cost per charger, the subsidy from the CEC per charger, federal subsidy per charger, utility subsidy per charger, and privately funded share per charger. - EV adoption of residents in the MFH served by the project (before project begins until end of project). - Success rate of property recruitment. - Number of MFH units served by project. - Number of MFH units in disadvantaged or low-income communities. - Number of affordable housing units.
+- Develop data collection plan for deployed charging equipment. - Troubleshoot any issues identified. - Collect and provide the following data: - Number, type, date, and location of chargers installed. - Nameplate capacity of the installed equipment, in kW for chargers. - Number and type of outlets per charger. - Location type, such as street, parking lot, hotel, restaurant, or multi-unit housing. - Total cost per charger, the subsidy from the CEC per charger, federal subsidy per charger, utility subsidy per charger, and privately funded share per charger. - EV adoption of residents in the MFH served by the project (before project begins until end of project). - Success rate of property recruitment. - Number of MFH units served by project. - Number of MFH units in disadvantaged or low-income communities. - Number of affordable housing units. - Number of unique drivers - Number of unique users who are residents of the MFH units identified in the project - Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to: - Number of charging sessions

-- Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to: - Number of charging sessions - Average charger downtime - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh dispensed - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to: electric utility tariff, electric vehicle service provider (EVSP) service contract, or public charger price. - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Normal operating hours, uptime, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Identify any current and planned use of renewable energy. - Describe any energy efficiency measures used that may exceed Title 24 standards in Part 6 of the California Code of Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of the project and any expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Submit the data described above electronically in Quarterly Progress Reports throughout the duration of the agreement.
+- Average charger downtime - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh dispensed - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to: electric utility tariff, electric vehicle service provider (EVSP) service contract, or public charger price. - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Normal operating hours, uptime, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Identify any current and planned use of renewable energy. - Describe any energy efficiency measures used that may exceed Title 24 standards in Part 6 of the California Code of Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of the project and any expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Submit the data described above electronically in a quarterly progress report throughout the duration of the agreement. - Collect data, information, and analysis described above and include in the Final Report.